nrepl/spec.nrepl.org/spec.md

 before completing, so the responses should be handled asynchronously.

 Requests should have an `id` field, and responses to that request should also include the same `id`.
-Depending on the concurrency features of the language, it may be possible for multiple requests to overlap.

-In this document, the examples use UUID strings for `session` and `id`, but the only requirement is that they are strings that are unique to the life of the specific server process and all clients connecting to it.
+In this document, the examples use UUID `id` strings, but the only requirement is that they are strings that are unique to the life of the specific server process and all clients connecting to it.

 When an error is encountered in the nREPL server itself (rather than in the code that the client has sent) it should send a response with